Integrated Train Testing Centre

 The facility also provides railway workers with training opportunities, allowing for a first-hand understanding of the intricacies of new rail systems before they are deployed.
 The rolling stock facility at the ITTC can carry out mid-life train refurbishment projects.
 Furthermore, the ITTC can also serve as a testing ground for the local rail industry to evaluate new railway infrastructure, develop proofs-of-concept, as well as to conduct research and development into railway technologies.

-The facility will start receiving Alstom Metropolis C851E in early 2023.
 A total of 23 trainsets are being delivered to support the Circle Line Stage 6.
-However, the first C851E train was delivered to Kim Chuan Depot instead in March 2022 as the facility was not ready yet.
+However, the first C851E train was delivered to Kim Chuan Depot instead in March 2022 as SRTC was not ready yet.
+The train was later transported to SRTC in 2023.

 Construction